Firebacks

 Description: Quasi-arched shape with forward-facing 'wings', which splay outwards towards the base; the 'wings' curve to follow the shape of the main panel but curl outwards at the top; central panel with stylised image of a tree; top centre, three ostrich feathers gathered at their quills, on either side of which, on the curled upper parts of the 'wings', are a mirrored feature of uncertain type.

-Notes: This small, but unusual, casting was probably cast in an open box mould.
+Notes: Nothing is known about the sources of free-standing firebacks or what prompted their production.
+Their form is similar and the predominant use of horticultural or arboreal decorative themes suggests production within a limited time frame.
 Only a very small number of such castings are known.
 Depth 210mm.
 The fireback has been repaired in the main panel and attached to a later grate.

 Manufactured: in the late-17th to early-18th century in England.